marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/blackfin-function-attributes.rst

   .. index:: shortcall function attribute, Blackfin

-  The :option:`longcall` attribute
+  The :gcc-attr:`longcall` attribute
   indicates that the function might be far away from the call site and require a different (more expensive) calling sequence.
 The ``shortcall`` attribute indicates that the function is always close enough for the shorter calling sequence to be used.
 These attributes override the :option:`-mlongcall` switch.

-.. option:: nesting
+.. gcc-attr:: nesting

   .. index:: nesting function attribute, Blackfin

   .. index:: Allow nesting in an interrupt handler on the Blackfin processor

-  Use this attribute together with :option:`interrupt_handler`, :option:`exception_handler` or :option:`nmi_handler` to indicate that the function entry code should enable nested interrupts or exceptions.
+  Use this attribute together with :gcc-attr:`interrupt_handler`, :gcc-attr:`exception_handler` or :gcc-attr:`nmi_handler` to indicate that the function entry code should enable nested interrupts or exceptions.

-.. option:: nmi_handler
+.. gcc-attr:: nmi_handler

   .. index:: nmi_handler function attribute, Blackfin